paulhayes/lockkeeper/README.md

-# Lockkeeper

 ![](img/LockkeeperTitleBlack.png)
 ![](img/LockkeeperBlack.png)

-Lockkeeper is an open source ( GPL v3.0 License )[License.md] application intended to provide Escape Room creators and easy to use off the shelf tool for developing, controlling and deploying their projects.
+Lockkeeper is an open source [GPL v3.0 License](License.md) application intended to provide Escape Room creators and easy to use off the shelf tool for developing, controlling and deploying their projects.

-Welcome ERIC 2019 Workshop participants.
-The Flow for the workshop control panel is availble here https://raw.githubusercontent.com/paulhayes/escape-room-template-node-red-project/eric2019workshop/flow.json

-Source code for the Control Panel's Microcontrollers are available as [Platformio](https://platformio.org/) projects: https://github.com/paulhayes/eric2019-workshop

 It's features include
 * Dashboard